How to Apply

 Are your values as a foundation in alignment with ours as a nonprofit?

-You can read more about our values on the “Who We Are” page.
+You can read more about our values on our “Who We Are” page.
 Our foundation was started by a medical doctor whose wealth came from a Japanese-American mercantile and property business, rather than from exploitative industries.
 Our investments align with our values: our corpus is entirely comprised of ESG investments and impact investing.